Many well qualified and committed applicants seek a career with the Queensland Police Service (QPS).

 Former QPS officers may apply for re-appointment as a Queensland police officer.

-- Non-police positions: such as Police Liaison Officers and Public Service positions that are advertised on the Queensland Government - Smart Jobs & Careers website.
+Non-police positions (Public Service positions) are advertised on the Queensland Government - Smart Jobs & Careers website when vacancies are available.